 - Combine well drained salmon with remaining ingredients down to salt, mixing to combine.

-- Toast buns (if desired) and spread one side with some mayo (if using) and other side with mustard.
-Top with salmon salad mixture and garnish as desired.
-Enjoy!
+- Toast buns (if desired) and spread one side with some mayo (if using) and the other side with mustard.
+Top with salmon salad mixture and garnish (if desired) or enjoy as is.

 - This salmon salad was made with part mayo and part yogurt.
 If you want to make things richer, replace the yogurt with all mayo.
 Alternatively, if you want to lighten things, replace the mayo with Greek yogurt.